Volume 15, Issue 5 (September & October 2024) BCN 2024, 15(5): 671-682 | Back to browse issues page

 1- Department of Neurology, RWTH Aachen University, Aachen, Germany.

-2- Cytology and Histology Department, Faculty of Veterinary Medicine, Cairo University, Gizza, Egypt.
+2- Department of Cytology and Histology, Faculty of Veterinary Medicine, Cairo University, Giza, Egypt.

-3- Pharmacology and Toxicology Department, Faculty of Pharmacy, Modern University for Information and Technology, Egypt.
+3- Department of Pharmacology and Toxicology, Faculty of Pharmacy, Modern University for Information and Technology, Cairo, Egypt.

-4- Department of Toxicology, Forensic Medicine and Veterinary Regulations, Faculty of Veterinary Medicine, Cairo University, Gizza, Egypt.
+4- Department of Toxicology, Forensic Medicine and Veterinary Regulations, Faculty of Veterinary Medicine, Cairo University, Giza, Egypt.

-5- Lecturer of Human Anatomy and Embryology, Faculty of Medicine, Port Said University, Port Said, Egypt.
+5- Department of Human Anatomy and Embryology, Faculty of Medicine, Port Said University, Port Said, Egypt.

-6- Department of Veterinary Hygiene and Management, Faculty of Veterinary Medicine, Cairo University, Gizza, Egypt.
+6- Department of Veterinary Hygiene and Management, Faculty of Veterinary Medicine, Cairo University, Giza, Egypt.

 Abstract:

-Background: Alzheimer's disease (AD) is a progressive neurodegenerative disease that accounts for 60% of the causes of dementia worldwide.
-Despite the lack of concret information about the the prevalence of dysphagia among AD patients, it still significantly impairs their quality of life.
-That necessitates more investigations to understand the pathophysiology of this condition and how to manage it.
-In this study, we examined if dysphagia could be explained by AD-associated changes in pharyngeal and tongue muscles.
+Introduction: Alzheimer disease (AD) is a progressive neurodegenerative disease that accounts for 60% of dementia cases worldwide.
+Despite the lack of concrete information about the prevalence of dysphagia among AD patients, it still significantly impairs their quality of life (QoL).
+That outcome necessitates more investigations to understand the pathophysiology of this condition and how to manage it.
+In this study, we examined if AD-associated changes in pharyngeal and tongue muscles could explain dysphagia.

-Materials and methods: Fourteen adult male rats were allocated into 2 groups; group I (control) received distilled water orally, group II (AD) received aluminum chloride (200 mg/kg, per os), and D-galactose (60 mg/kg, subcut.) daily for 45 days.
-Biochemical parameters, including amyloid beta-peptide (Aβ), histopathological investigation of hippocampus, tongue, and pharynx, as well as immune-histochemical expression of brain Glial fibrillar acidic protein (GFAP) were conducted.
+Methods: Fourteen adult male rats were allocated into 2 groups: Group I (control) received distilled water orally, group II (AD) received aluminum chloride (AlCl3) (200 mg/kg, per os) and D-galactose (60 mg/kg, subcutaneous) daily for 45 days.
+Biochemical parameters were conducted, including amyloid beta-peptide (Aβ), histopathological investigation of the hippocampus, tongue, and pharynx, and immune-histochemical expression of brain glial fibrillar acidic protein (GFAP).

-Results: Our AD model showed marked cognitive impairment, hippocampal oxidative stress in addition to the increased expression of brain Aβ (p=0.0003) as compared to controls.
-Dysphagia was confirmed by loss of body weight (p= 0.0077), and decreased eating and drinking pattern by 25-35 % in AD versus control group.
-Histopathological, immune-histochemical and Biochemical evidence, including increased levels of pharyngeal Aβ (p= 0.0017) were detected in tongue and pharyngeal muscles of AD rats.
+Results: Our AD model showed marked cognitive impairment, hippocampal oxidative stress, and increased brain Aβ expression (P=0.0003) compared to controls.
+Dysphagia was confirmed by loss of body weight (P=0.0077) and decreased eating and drinking patterns by 25%-35% in AD versus the control group.
+Histopathological, immune-histochemical, and biochemical evidence, including increased levels of pharyngeal Aβ (P=0.0017), were detected in AD rats’ tongue and pharyngeal muscles.

-Conclusion: Dysphagia in AD can result not only centrally but also due to local affection of tongue and pharynx.
+Conclusion: Dysphagia in AD can result not only centrally but also due to local involvement of the tongue and pharynx.
 Further translational studies linking dysphagia to AD pathology will be needed.

 Type of Study: Original | Subject: Clinical Neuroscience